sebington/llm-hf/README.md

 llm models | grep HuggingFaceChat
 ```

 This will show ~118 models dynamically fetched from the Hugging Face API.
-If no API/HF token is set, you'll see 13 popular curated models.

 ### Basic Usage